chrischristakis/ryflect/README.md

     - animate it!
 - [x] Reconsider how we render the 'create entry' button, since the entire timeline is being rerendered every second.
 Try to isolate just the button to rerender.
 - [ ] Pagination for recents (infinite scroll)
+- [ ] One more production build to test spam emails and other new additions + feedback
 - [ ] Display time capsules
 - [ ] Timeline overflow bug
 - [ ] Text shoudln't overflow if one continuous line on view journal